 We have used many robo advisors in the past, but this ‘pie’ concept stands out.
 It also makes it easier to determine the allocations in your portfolio.

-But M1 Finance is not perfect.
 In this review, we take a closer look at what is possibly the easiest and cheapest way to invest your money online.

 M1 Finance Fees